aridjayarecipes/cutesrecipes.web.app/content/post/1980-easiest-way-to-make-quick-green-glass.md

 1. Prepare 1/2 tsp Sugar

-I&#39;m going through the green glass doors and I&#39;m bringing Harry Potter, but not Ron Weasley.
+I'm going through the green glass doors and I'm bringing Harry Potter, but not Ron Weasley.
 Have you figured it out yet?
 The Green Glass Door, frequently played as a drinking game, is also used as an icebreaker, in classrooms, and as a party game.
 The game requires at least three players.

 <!--inarticleads2-->